MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/deployment/setup-deploy-on-premises-environments.md

 3. On the **Model** tab, in the grid, select the **Dynamics 365 for Operations on-premises, Enterprise edition - Demo data** row to download the zip file.

 4. The zip file contains empty and demo data .bak files.
 Select .bak file, based on your requirements.
 For example, if you require demo data, download the AxBootstrapDB_Demodata.bak file.

 5. Ensure the database section in the infra\ConfigTempate.xml is configured correctly with
+    1. The database name.
-    1. The db file and log settings
+    2. The db file and log settings.
+The db settings should not be lower than the defaults specified.
-    2. The path to the backup file downloaded from LCS Shared Asset library.
+    3. The path to the backup file downloaded from LCS Shared Asset library.
+The default name for the Finance and Operations database is AXDB.

-   > [!IMPORTANT]
+   > [!WARNING]
-   > The backup file must be accesible by the user running the scripts and the user running the SQL process
+   > The user running the SQL service and the user running the scripts should have READ access on the folder or share where the backup file is located.
+   > If a database with the same name exists, the database will be reused.

 6. Copy the **infra** folder to the SQL Server machine and navigate to it in a powershell window with elevate privileges.

 #### Configure the OrchestratorData database